goto-eof/minerva-europass/README.md

 - configurable

 ## Configure and run the application
+- configure the project in order to run with JDK 21
 - copy the `application.yml` and create `application-dev.yml`
 - set `spring.profiles.active=dev` as Environment Variable of your IDE
 - edit the `application-dev.yml` and set the `image-path` property to an existing path, like the Desktop path